top of page

 Cautionary tales

 When you spend a lot of time outdoors, you tend to be aware of the things that can seemingly reach out and grab you.
-You may also be extra aware of the accident reports from the local rescue services, and those events that happen at other mountains throughout New England.
-Unfortunately, many are not aware or more likely not convinced that an accident could happen to them, being the supreme beings on the fitness ladder...WRONG!
+You may also be aware of the accident reports from local rescue services, and events that happen at other mountains throughout New England.
+Unfortunately, many are not aware or more likely not convinced that an accident could happen to them, as supreme beings on the fitness ladder...
+WRONG!

 Personal Favorites

 On Mt Ascutney, all the trails are unique in many ways.
 For winter Fat Biking, climbing the access road is a great challenge and surprisingly doable thanks to the tower service vehicle tracks that compact the snow.
 The access road is also an epic 3.7 mile long sled run that has become a family tradition on New Year's day.
 If you have two cars available, leaving one at one of the more northern trailheads and then climbing the Weathersfield Trail with all its waterfalls and southern views, allows you to descend a different route on your way down.
 The summit tower is not on my favorites list, because of the steep and icy stairs and the guarantee of being a headline if someone slips.
-Hiking the summer bike trails in the town forests is also a great winter activity.
-Follow the signs to “Gracie’s Loop” in the West Windsor TF where you can check out the three cottage sized boulders at the top, or hike/cross country ski the double track loops in the Weathersfield TF and count how many animal tracks you can identify.
+Hiking the bike trails in the town forests is also a great winter activity.
+Follow the signs to “Gracie’s Loop” in the West Windsor TF where you can check out the three cottage-sized boulders, or hike/cross country ski the double track loops in the Weathersfield TF and count how many animal tracks you can identify.
 The mountain is an amazing resource with lots of history, let us know your favorite routes so we can support the maintenance and access to those trails.

 **Stan Spencer is a long time member of the ATA and a professional member of the National Ski Patrol.